william-spongberg/COMP30019-Project-1/README.md

 It is a first-person game with a camera that is moved by the mouse.
 This allows for more specific and better movement + combat in order to give more freedom to speedrunners and make it easier for the player to feel like they are falling into the world of the game.
 Only the character’s hands and office-shirt sleeves, as well any equipped weapons/tools, are visible on screen.

 <img title="a title" alt="Alt text" src="https://www.google.com/imgres?q=Ultimate%20Doom&imgurl=https%3A%2F%2Fi.ebayimg.com%2Fimages%2Fg%2FP8wAAOSwlF5hdFin%2Fs-l1200.jpg&imgrefurl=https%3A%2F%2Fwww.ebay.com.au%2Fitm%2F255193057283&docid=Bh9KbadkfReXAM&tbnid=DaU71hTrfaJeOM&vet=12ahUKEwjb9s6gl5CIAxXvzzgGHeOEJt8QM3oECG4QAA..i&w=1200&h=680&hcb=2&ved=2ahUKEwjb9s6gl5CIAxXvzzgGHeOEJt8QM3oECG4QAA">
+(Figure 2:)

 ## Controls ##

 Our game is a movement based FPS.
 The player will be able to fire weapons using the mouse, as well as move using the arrow keys.
 In addition to moving and shooting, the player will be able to jump using the spacebar, and perform a sliding dash forwards using the ctrl button.

 <img title="a title" alt="Alt text" src="https://static.wikia.nocookie.net/titanfall/images/2/2e/TF2_Achievement_Power_Slide.jpg/revision/latest/scale-to-width-down/1200?cb=20180414120527">
+(Figure 3: Power Slide Achievement image from Titanfall 2)

 Wall running will also be implemented so that the player can interact more freely and creatively with the terrain.
 Especially as the game progresses and the environment of later levels becomes more complicated.

 <img title="a title" alt="Alt text" src="https://static1.thegamerimages.com/wordpress/wp-content/uploads/2021/03/pjimage-2021-03-19T113749.666.jpg?q=50&fit=crop&w=1100&h=618&dpr=1.5">

-The game’s controls are meant to have a high skill ceiling, so that players who are more experienced and more skillful will be able to navigate and combat enemies more easily.
+(Figure 4: Example of wallrunning from Titanfall 2) The game’s controls are meant to have a high skill ceiling, so that players who are more experienced and more skillful will be able to navigate and combat enemies more easily.

 ### Player Progression ###